 It should be noted that symptoms related to these diseases can take 15 to 40 years to appear and that their severity can vary from one individual to another.

 For more information, take a look at our article: Asbestos and lead: take care of your health!

 To find out if the insulation in question contains asbestos, it’s advisable to call on a specialized firm with the expertise required to collect and analyze a sample.
 Regardless of which firm you’re dealing with, they should collect three samples.
-Since it’s possible that some of the vermiculite will show a lower concentration, it’s better to obtain several samples and not just one.
+Since it’s possible that some of the insulation material will show a lower concentration, it’s better to obtain several samples and not just one.

 Note that to be considered positive, a sample must contain more than 0.1%.
 This method of performing asbestos analysis has been in place since 2004 and obtains the most conclusive result possible.
 Moreso, new measures have governed the management of waste contaminated with asbestos since 2013 and these have been readjusted over time as new information presents itself.

 This is a question that many homeowners must ask themselves!
 Of course, the procedure to be followed will depend on the results obtained following the analysis of the samples, which is obviously necessary to confirm or rule out the presence of asbestos inside the vermiculite.

 If the results are negative, that's good news!
 Otherwise, you’ll have two options (which will need to be discussed with the buyer): pay to have the property decontaminated or agree to reduce the selling price of your property.
 It should be noted that the decontamination work includes an air test at the very end to ensure that there are no asbestos particles in suspension.

 Continuing on from the previous point, it should be clarified that the presence of Zonolite brand vermiculite is not considered a hidden defect.
 We should note that the Court of Quebec examined this question in 2009 during a case brought before them.